TZstatsADS/Fall2017-project2-grp5/README.md

 + **App Operation Instruction**:
 + **Try our App [Art Foodie] via Link: **

-+Go to the "Try our app", start designing your trip!
+Go to the "Try our app", start designing your trip!

-+Firstly, choose the type of art destination you like.
+Firstly, choose the type of art destination you like.
 Our app provides you with the the choice between museums and theaters.
 Markers on the map will be shown after you make your choice.
 Click the marker you are interested in to find its detail.
 Click "confirm" button if you decide go there, else you can click "Go back" to look for other destinations.
 ![screenshot](doc/p3.png)

-+Secondly, search the restaurants near your art destination.
+Secondly, search the restaurants near your art destination.
 Choose the food type and ranking preference so that our map will show the restaurants best meet your need on the map.
 Also, the best choice will display on the screen and show the detail.
 With our nice app, of course you could choose both your art destination and food destination again by simply click "Reset arts" or "Reset restaurants" button.
 Enjoy!

 ![screenshot](doc/p4.png)
 ![screenshot](doc/p5.png)